altomator/Image_Retrieval/README.md

 ### C. Load
 An XML database (BaseX.org) is the back-end.
-Querying the metadata is done with XQuery (setting up the HTTP BaseX server is detailled [here](https://github.com/altomator/EN-data_mining)).
-All the XQuery files and the other support files (.css, .jpg) must be stored in a `$RESTPATH` folder.
+Querying the metadata is done with XQuery.

-Note: the web app is minimalist and BaseX is not an effective choice for searching in large databases.
+Note: the web app is minimalist and BaseX is not an effective choice for searching in very large databases.

+*Setup

+1. Install BaseX: download the complete package from basex.org and unzip the archive in your Applications folder

+2. Launch the GUI: e.g.
+> /Applications/basex924/bin/basexgui

+3. In the GUI, create the WW1 database from the dataset (e.g. 1418-data.zip)
+The XML content should be displayed in the BaseX Results window.

+4. Setup the HTTP BaseX server: setting up the HTTP server is detailled [here](https://github.com/altomator/EN-data_mining))

+5. Copy all the [WebApp](https://github.com/altomator/Image_Retrieval/tree/master/WebApp) repo (XQuery files and the other support files:.css, .jpg) in your `$RESTPATH/webapp` folder.

+6. Test the WW1 dataset in the local web app : http://localhost:8984/rest?run=findIllustrations-form.xq&locale=en

 The web app uses [IIIF Image API](http://iiif.io/api/image/2.0/) and [Mansory](https://masonry.desandro.com/) grid layout JavaScript library for image display.
 The web app is builded around 2 files, a HTML form and a results list page.
 The business logic is implemented with JavaScript and XQuery FLOWR.